Soka Gakkai International

 In the car, on the way to see my son, I played a CD that has slow chanting on it, intended for newcomers to Nichiren Buddhism, over and over again until my body was filled from head to toe with Nam-myoho-renge-kyo.
 I went straight to the kitchen and checked the fridge.
 It was half full.
 I went into the living room, sat down opposite my son and waited, not speaking.
 I just watched him, my mind open.
 He immediately started crying.
 He said he could not cope any more and we talked for more than six hours.
 We held each other and cried.
 Neither of us had ever done anything like this before.

 My son explained he thought he had a type of mental illness similar to agoraphobia.
 He got panic attacks round people and it took him days to work up the courage to go into a shop.
 When he went to college and university, most of the time he had been unable to get out of the car and so he dropped out.
 He was unable to go to the doctor's on his own or go to a job interview.
 If he did get a job, he could not hold it down.
 Most of the time he was unable to leave the house, so he spent most of his life on the computer.
-The only thing he still enjoyed was football, but he could not cope with the people.
+The only thing he still enjoyed was football, but he could not cope with the people. related article Embracing the Cycle of Life by Gwen Harris Through her 12-year struggle of caring for her father, grandmother and mother, who all passed away within 18 months of each other, Gwen Harris determined to create value from this experience through becoming a gerontologist.
+She now helps other families face the aging and dying process.

 As I watched him talking, it all started to make sense.
 He was not lazy at all--he had tried so many times to start again.
 I could feel his determination and his courage and I felt so proud of him.
 I could see now how he fitted into the family and how I could re-attach him to the family.
 I could really feel his struggle and I was ashamed I had doubted his Buddhahood, which was the point of the guidance.
 I was reminded that nothing in Buddhism is random.
 I had taken a phone call at the moment I was standing next to someone who had similar problems with her son and had received guidance.
 I would never have gone for guidance, so this was the only way for me to have heard this message.
 I was paying particular attention because it was a mother talking.
 If the message had come via a father, I would probably not have been able to hear it.